pandolfipedro/pq35-abs-emulator/README.md

 | Seat Leon MK2 (2005–2012) | Expected to work |
 | Skoda Octavia MK2 (2004–2013) | Expected to work |

-If you test on any of these models, please open an issue with your results.
+If you test on any of these models, please open an issue with your findings.

 ---